ADGEfficiency/adgefficiency.github.io/_posts/2018-01-11-four-inconvenient-truths-clean-energy-transition.md

 excerpt: All is not well with the clean energy transition.

 ---
 **All is not well with the clean energy transition**.

 At this stage positive commentary on the transition is dangerous.
 2017 saw a 2% rise in global carbon emissions, with the concentration of CO<sub>2</sub> passing 400 ppm for the first time in several million years.

 The motivation for the clean energy transition is to reduce the damage of climate change.
-But the threat of violent climate change doesn't allow us to ignore historical truths.
+But the threat of violent climate change doesn't allow us to avoid obeying historical truths.

-**This post highlights four reasons why progress of the clean energy transition is slow**.
+**This post highlights four reasons why progress is slow**.
 All four reflect the experience of previous transitions.
 All four are unwelcome.

-I’m not arguing against the need for the clean energy transition.
-I’m trying to show  that history suggests this transition will continue to be slow and difficult.
+I'm not arguing against the need for the clean energy transition.
+I’m showing how history suggests this transition will continue to be slow and difficult.

 The primary source for these ideas is Vaclav Smil's excellent work on energy transitions ([book](https://www.amazon.co.uk/Energy-Transitions-History-Requirements-Prospects/dp/0313381771), [lecture](https://www.youtube.com/watch?v=5guXaWwQpe4) and [another lecture](https://www.youtube.com/watch?v=NxO3s0U5WdY)).
-Smil is my favorite energy writer; prolific, confidentially numeric and intelligently contrarian.
-Smil’s work is for me the best on energy ever written.
-I've also previously written about [Smil's work on carbon capture and storage](http://adgefficiency.com/energy-insights-vaclav-smil-on-carbon-capture-storage/).
+Smil is my favorite energy writer; prolific, confidentially numeric and intelligently contrarian -his work is for me the best on energy ever written.

 ## The Four Inconvenient Truths of Energy Transitions

 Energy transitions drive the development of civilization.
-Muscle and wood powered our early days; today we use coal and gas to drive turbines, oil to enable global transportation and can harness the nuclear energy of celestial bodies.
-Now we are moving toward clean and smart technologies; wind turbines, solar panels, energy storage and data driven optimization.
+For thousands of years ancient civilization was powered by muscle, wind and wood; today we use coal and gas in turbines, oil to enable global transportation and can harness the nuclear energy of celestial bodies

-This transition is simultaneously similar and different to past transitions.
+Now we are trying to move toward clean technologies; wind turbines, solar panels and energy storage .

 This post will highlight four truths about energy transitions.

-Three ways in which this transition is similar to the past
-- **slow**
-- **additive**
-- **sequential**

-And one in which the clean energy transition is departing from previous transitions - **enabling new utility**
+Three ways in which this transition is similar to the past, and And one in which the clean energy transition is departing from previous transitions

+Like the past, this transition will be **slow, additive and sequential**.
+Unlike this past, this transition **will not enable new utility** - clean tech lacks a killer app.

 ## The First Inconvenient Truth - Energy transitions are slow